favae/favae_ijcai2019/note/model_details.md

 ## FHVAE (baseline model)

 For the FHVAE experiments, we used the code from the implementation at [here](https://github.com/wnhsu/FactorizedHierarchicalVAE).
-We used the recurrent setting with LSTM encoders and decoder with unit size=256 and batch size=80.
-Dimensions of latent variable z1 and z2 are 7 for each.
+We used the recurrent setting with LSTM encoders and a decoder with unit size=256 and batch size=80.
+The dimensions of latent variables z1 and z2 wrer 7 for each.
 We used Adam optimizer with learning rate=0.001.
-We applied goal position factors (2 classes for 2D Reaching and 5 classes for 2D wavy Reaching) as label inputs.
-We varied alpha from 1.0 to 30.0, and the best alpha was alpha=1.0 for both 2D Reaching and 2D wavy reaching.
+We applied goal-position factors (2 classes for 2D Reaching and 5 classes for 2D Wavy Reaching) as label inputs.
+We varied alpha from 1.0 to 30.0, and the best alpha was alpha=1.0 for both 2D Reaching and 2D Wavy Reaching.